Last updated Dec 28, 2018

 Adhesion injuries is a broad category and include complications from the standalone mesh product.
 These injuries are also caused by the mesh products of many other manufacturers and are related to a fundamental concern with these types of mesh.
-That is, the human body is not designed to integrate well with synthetic products.
-The use of synthetic products (such as mesh) to repair internal body tissues is not ideal application.
+That is, the human body is not designed to integrate well with synthetic (plastic) products.
+The use of synthetic products (such as mesh) to repair internal body tissues is not an ideal application.
 The body sees the mesh as a foreign body and attacks it.

-Published by: The Mesh Attorney
+Published by The Mesh Attorneys

 Author, creator, and expert on hernia mesh-related injuries, cases, and settlements.